Haim–Munk syndrome

-Haim–Munk syndrome (also known as "palmoplantar keratoderma with periodontitis and arachnodactyly and acro-osteolysis") is a skin disease caused, like Papillon-Lefevre Syndrome, by a mutation in the cathepsin C gene.
+Haim–Munk syndrome (also known as palmoplantar keratoderma with periodontitis and arachnodactyly, acro-osteolysis and Cochin Jewish syndrome) is a skin disease caused, like Papillon–Lefèvre syndrome, by a mutation in the cathepsin C gene.
 One of its features is thick curved finger and toenails.

 It is named after Salim Haim and J. Munk, who first described the disease in 1965.

 Symptoms

 Most of the signs of Haim–Munk syndrome begin to manifest during the first 2–4 years of life.
 Commons signs at this stage are thickening and scaling of the skin of the palms, soles (palmoplantar keratoderma) and elbows, and shedding of the primary dentition caused by recurrent episodes of dental caries and periodontitis.
 People also demonstrate thickening and curving of nails (onychogryphosis), flat foot, extreme length and slenderness of fingers and toes (arachnodactyly), and osteolysis involving the distal phalanges of fingers and toes (acro-osteolysis).
 Permanent flexion contractures of the large and small joints may occur as the disease progresses.
+In certain cases, there has also been arthritis in the shoulders and wrists reported with the disease.